top of page

 Practical Tips to Reduce Anxiety Naturally Through Digestion

-1. Eat warm, spiced, cooked meals and avoid raw or processed foods.
+1. Eat warm, spiced, cooked meals and avoid excessive raw or highly processed foods.

 2. Include digestive herbs and spices like ginger, fennel, cumin, and coriander.

-3. Take adaptogenic herbs like Ashwagandha and Brahmi in teas or supplements.
+3. Use adaptogenic herbs such as Ashwagandha and Brahmi in teas or supplements when appropriate.

-4. Follow a consistent daily routine to stabilize doshas.
+4. Follow a consistent daily routine to help stabilize the doshas and calm the nervous system.

 5. Practice mindful eating, yoga, and meditation to support the gut-brain connection.

-6. Include probiotic foods to enhance serotonin production and microbial diversity.
+6. Include probiotic foods to support the gut microbiome and microbial diversity.

 Veena with curly hair smiling, wearing a yellow scarf.
 Text: "Nice to meet you!
 Welcome to Saumya Ayurveda."
 Offers free 15-min consultation.